1st Annual Criterion Invitational

 • Low Entry Fees: We are proud to offer a flat entry fee of just $10 per entry, making our tournament an affordable option for programs of all sizes.

-• Unique Awards: In additional to trophies, top competitors will be rewarded with fun awards, including certificates, Apple gift cards, and premium subscriptions to Criterion.
+• Unique Awards: Instead of traditional trophies, top competitors will be rewarded with fun awards, including certificates, gift cards, and premium subscriptions to Criterion for free.

 • AI-Powered Adjudication: All debate rounds (LD, PF, Policy, and BQ) will be judged by Criterion - a custom-trained AI designed to evaluate arguments based on logic and evidence.
 This system provides unbiased and instantaneous feedback, allowing debaters to focus purely on the strength of their argumentation.
 To provide a diverse competitive experience, Congress will still be judged by experienced human judges.